CHINMAY02CS/Documents-Scanner/README.md

 ## Working
 <br>
--The code is run and the camera display appears on the laptop screen.
+- The code is run and the camera display appears on the laptop screen.
--Tap 's' on keyboard to scan the document.
+- Tap 's' on keyboard to scan the document.
--To find the scanned image, go the the project folder where all the scanned documents will be stored.
+- To find the scanned image, go the the project folder where all the scanned documents will be stored.
 <br>
 ![Alt](https://github.com/CHINMAY02CS/Documents-Scanner/blob/main/Framesample.jpg)
 <br>